Stringent Tests of Lorentz Invariance Violation from LHAASO Observations of GRB 221009A: Introduction

 One of the manifestations of LIV can be characterised as energy-dependent modifications to the photon dispersion relation in vacuum~\citep{1998Natur.393..763A}:

-where $E$ and $p$ are the energy and momentum of a photon, $c$ is the speed of light, $s=\pm1$ is the ``sign'' of the LIV effect ($s=+1$ or $s=-1$ corresponds to the ``subluminal'' or ``superluminal'' scenarios), and $E_{\mathrm{QG},n}$ denotes the hypothetical QG energy scale.
+where $E$ and $p$ are the energy and momentum of a photon, $s=\pm1$ is the ``sign'' of the LIV effect, corresponding to the ``subluminal'' or ``superluminal'' scenarios, and $E_{\mathrm{QG},n}$ denotes the hypothetical QG energy scale.
 Since the sum is dominated by the lowest-order term of the series at small energies $E\ll E_{\mathrm{QG},n}$, only the first two leading terms ($n=1$ or $n=2$) are of interest for independently LIV tests.
 They are usually referred to as linear and quadratic LIV corrections, respectively.
 Taking into account only the leading LIV modification of order $n$, the photon group velocity is then given by

 Because of the energy dependence of $\upsilon(E)$, two photons with different energies (denoted by $E_{h}$ and $E_{l}$, where $E_{h}>E_{l}$) emitted simultaneously from the same source at redshift $z$ would reach us at different times.
 The energy-dependent time delay due to LIV effects can be expressed as~\citep{2008JCAP...01..031J}